LeonidMem/EnumExtender/README.md

 * `EnumSets` and `EnumMaps` that were created before extension will be broken

 # TODO:
-* Add API to fill switch/case branches for new enumerations not only with default values
 * Add API to extend abstract enumerations
 * Somehow create an approach to fix all `EnumSets` and `EnumMaps`